hardwario/docs/chester/extension-modules/chester-x4.md

 This article describes the CHESTER-X4 extension module.

 ## Module Overview
-CHESTER-X4 implements stepdown DC/DC converter providing power from an external 6-28 VDC line (VIN).
+CHESTER-X4 implements a step-down DC/DC converter providing power from an external 6-28 VDC line (VIN).
 It allows also the input voltage measurement.
-This module has also 4 P-MOS switches allowing to supply independent loads from VIN voltage input.
+This module has also 4 P-MOS switches allowing to supply of independent loads from VIN voltage input.

+## Output Protection
+Each of the four outputs has a resetable PTC fuse protection (femtoSMDC005F).
+Each output can **reliably supply 50 mA of constant current**.
+The trip current is around 150 mA.

 ## CHESTER Pin Configuration Diagram